 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal statute pertaining to all colleges and universities participating in federal student aid programs.
 The Act requires institutions to identify individuals to serve as Campus Security Authorities and provide annual training to ensure they carry out CSA's responsibilities.
-RSU has identified employees to serve as a 2022-2023 CSA responsible for reporting specific types of crimes to the Rogers State University Police Department (RSUPD) that occur on or near campus property.
+CSAs include all employees of the RSU Police Department, campus employees who have responsibility for campus security but who do not constitute a police department, employees identified by RSU as individuals to whom students can report a crime, and any employees of RSU with significant responsibility for student and campus activities.
+RSU has identified employees to serve as a CSA responsible for reporting specific types of crimes to the Rogers State University Police Department (RSUPD) that occur on or near campus property.
+RSU notifies CSAs of their status and provides mandatory annual training, as required by the Clery Act.
 Rogers State University is using SafeColleges.com to offer this training online.
-Training included specific instructions on how to file a report as a CSA.
+Training includes specific instructions on how to file a report as a CSA.
+CSAs must report incidents which might be Clery crimes that have occurred within their campus's geography to the RSUPD.
+However, CSAs should report any incident that they think may be a crime even if they are not certain that a crime occurred, occurred within the campus's geography or that it is a reportable crime under the Clery Act.
+CSAs are required to disclose any reported crimes for statistical purposes but will keep the victim's identity confidential to the extent they are legally permitted to do so.
 More information on this and a listing of Clery reportable crimes may be obtained by contacting Joseph Batt Email: jbatt@rsu.edu.
 Phone Number: 918-343-7625 Title: Interim Director of Safety & Security: Campus Police Office: Campus Police